HsuTing/mdl-form/README.md

   * `key` is also used in `tags` of `form`.
   * `value` is component.
   * If you do not set a default component, `form` will set first component to default component.

+## Animation

-- Other you can use:
+- You can add an animation at render.
+- `form-hide-animation` will hide form and rerender new form. `form-hide` will be added finally.
+- `form-show-animation` will show form after form is updated. `form-show` will be added finally.
-  * noAnimation -> if you use `noAnimation={true}`, this component will not render with animation.
+- noAnimation -> if you use `noAnimation={true}`, this form will not render with animation.

 ## Parameter